 Our sculpture program is for individuals who are interested in a vigorous exploration of the plastic arts to create a three-dimensional body of work.
 Students take extensive courses in art history, design, drawing, and introductory courses in sculpture to lay the foundation for the development of a personal body of work both conceptually and formally informed.

 - Students engage in internships, gallery exhibits, and public works in preparation for finding practical applications for painting beyond the studio.

 - This major teaches students how to think creatively for themselves and prepares them for a lifelong engagement with the world of art.

-- Develop a sophisticated set of technical skills with a variety of tools and materials.
+- Students will develop a sophisticated set of technical skills with a variety of tools and materials.